 Mary Kostman is an abstract expressionist painter and assemblage artist who delights in leading workshops for people to discover their innate creativity.
 Her work draws from her experience in the expressive arts (dance and art therapy, storytelling) and the healing arts (tai chi, Feldenkrais, polarity therapy, yoga, meditation).
 Her art is a source of healing and self-renewal.

 She began her art career as a photographer in 1965 and then concentrated on textile art in the seventies through the mid-eighties.
-Her current work includes watercolor, acrylic, ink drawings and assemblage.
+Her current work includes watercolor, acrylic, ink drawings, printmaking and assemblage.
 She has led workshops for adults and children exploring perception and communication, has directed a community art center, and was a key member in developing the first conceptual art gallery in Montreal.
 She exhibits in the United States, Canada and Israel.
 She leads workshops in creativity (Paint Your Dance™ and Paint Your Essence™) for both adults and children.
 Her studio is at Saxonville Studios in Framingham, MA.

 Kostman is a member of the Cambridge Art Association, the Concord Art Association, the Arts and Business Council of Greater Boston, and the Monotype Guild of New England.
 In 1995 she was the local coordinator of "Jewish Women Uncensored", a national juried exhibition of the Jewish Women Artists Network, a sub-caucus of the WCA.